Random-Security-Tech-For-Users/simple-bcrypt/README.md

 # simple-bcrypt
-An easy-to-use version of bcrypt
+An easy-to-use version of bcrypt for Python